message/iata/PH.md

 Published 16.12.2021
 1. Flights from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa and Zimbabwe are suspended.
-2. Passengers who in the past 14 days have been in Austria, Belgium, Botswana, Czechia, Eswatini, Hungary, Italy, Lesotho, Mozambique, Namibia, Netherlands, Portugal, South Africa, Switzerland or Zimbabwe, are not allowed to enter.
+2. Passengers who in the past 14 days have been in Andorra, France, Monaco, Northern Mariana Isl., Reunion, San Marino, South Africa or Switzerland, are not allowed to enter.
 - This does not apply to:
-- nationals of the Philippines on Bayanihan flights or repatriation flights
+- nationals of the Philippines on Bayanihan flights or repatriation flights;
-- passengers with diplomatic or official passports and their family members.
+- passengers with diplomatic or official passports and their family members;
+- passengers who only transited through Andorra, France, Monaco, Northern Mariana Isl., Reunion, San Marino, South Africa or Switzerland.
-3. Nationals of Philippines arriving from Austria, Belgium, Botswana, Czechia, Eswatini, Hungary, Italy, Lesotho, Mozambique, Namibia, Netherlands, Portugal, South Africa, Switzerland or Zimbabwe, must enter the Philippines via Angeles city (CRK) or Manila (MNL).
+3. Passengers arriving from Andorra, France, Monaco, Northern Mariana Isl., Reunion, San Marino, South Africa or Switzerland , must enter the Philippines via Angeles city (CRK) or Manila (MNL).
 4. Passengers must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 - This does not apply to passengers without COVID-19 symptoms who are 3 years old and younger.
 5. Passengers are not allowed to enter.